Ontario Highway 55: Route description

 Highway 55 began at an intersection with the old Iroquois Trail, now known as Queenston Street to the west and York Road to the east.
-This road was part of Highway 8 until 1970, when it was transferred to Niagara Region and redesignated Niagara Regional Road 81.
+This road was part of Highway 8 until 1970, when it was transferred to the Niagara Region and redesignated Niagara Regional Road 81.

 The roadway that carried Highway 55 continued south of this intersection as Taylor Road (Niagara Regional Road 70).
 Continuing north, the highway passed beneath the QEW, which ascends over the Welland Canal on the Garden City Skyway.
 The highway entered Homer, then curved northeast and entered farmland.
 From here to its northern terminus, the highway was completely straight.
 It passed south of the St. Catharines/Niagara District Airport and later intersected Niagara Regional Road 106.

-Highway 55 passed through the small town of Virgil, which is centred on the Four Mile Creek.
+Highway 55 passes through the small town of Virgil, which is centred on the Four Mile Creek.
 It intersected Four Mile Creek Road (Niagara Regional Road 100) in the centre of the town, then entered back into an agricultural area.
 Shortly thereafter, the highway entered the urban area of Niagara-on-the-Lake, where it ended at Mary Street (Niagara Regional Road 87).

 Several wineries are established along the former route of Highway 55, most notably the Jackson-Triggs Estate.